sebastian-stark/GraphLib/README.md

 (7) optionally set an environment variable to GRAPH_LIB_DIR=/path/to/install/dir

 The library GraphLib requires libosmium >=2.15.4 and ZLIB >=1.2.11 installed in paths where they can be found by cmake.
 These libraries can e.g. be installed through a package manager.

+The doxygen generated documentation of GraphLib can be found in the doc folder.